asmuth/brokerd/readme.md

         path to datastore (default: /tmp/fyerhose/)

-      -b, --binary-log

-        write the log as bson instead of json

       -x, --cluster

-         address of the next downstream node (pull)
+         address of the next upstream node (pull)